Smart Calculators

 Pick Angle, set From = Turn, To = Degree, Value = 1.
 By definition 1 turn = 2π rad = 360° exact in symbolic form.
 The calculator returns 360 ° at 0 decimals; at 15 decimals it shows 359.99999999999994 because the conversion goes through 2π in IEEE-754 doubles.
 Switch To = Radian and the result is 6.283185307179586 rad (the IEEE-754 double of 2π).
 Switch To = Arcsecond and the result is 1,296,000 arcsec — useful for astronomers comparing CCD plate scales (typical seeing is 1 arcsec, the Moon's angular diameter is 1864 arcsec, the Sun's is 1920 arcsec).

-Comparative table: representative units across all ten categories
+Comparative table: representative units across the categories

 CategoryUnitFactor to SI baseExact?